 - Form 5498-SA - When you put money into your HSA, the IRS wants to know about it.
 That is the purpose of Form 5498-SA.
-You can make HSA contributions until the tax deadline, so this form shows up a lot later — May 31, 2019.
+You can make HSA contributions until the tax deadline, so this form shows up a lot later — possibly even by the end of May.
 A copy goes to both you and the IRS.

 - Form 1099-SA - When you make HSA withdrawals, the IRS keeps tabs on those too.
 They do it through Form 1099-SA.
-If you made any withdrawals in 2018, your HSA provider will send this form by January 31, 2019.
+If you made any withdrawals in 2019, your HSA provider will likely send this form by January 31, 2020.

 These HSA forms are part of your tax return

 Because HSAs offer three different tax benefits, the IRS is eager to stay on top of any moves you make.
 The three forms above track your activity for the year.
 Once you have them handy, it's easy for you (or your tax software!) to complete these two:

 - Form 5329 - When it comes to HSA contributions, there is a strict annual limit.
 If you contributed too much, you need to fill out Form 5329.
 But you should try to avoid doing this because the IRS charges a 6% tax on the extra amount.